cvxlab/cvxlab/docs/source/user_guide.rst

 steps to :ref:`generate a model from scratch <model_generation_from_scratch>`, or to :ref:`generate it from existing settings/data <model_generation_from_existing>`.
-At the end of the section, a set of :ref:`utilities <utilities>` is provided to facilitate model properties and data inspection, saving and loading of model instances, refreshing model database.
+At the end of the section, a set of :ref:`utilities <utilities>` is provided to generate/handle model directory, facilitate model properties and data inspections, saving and loading of model instances, refreshing model database.

 Before diving into each single step, it is suggested to read all this page, which provides a synthetic but comprehensive overview about the CVXlab modeling workflow.

-A Jupyter notebook is available as a tutorial of the process.
-See: :ref:`resources-tutorial`
+Tutorial with CVXlab applications are available in :ref:`tutorials` section.

 .. _model_generation_from_scratch: